smattymatty/mathew-storm-site/blog_content/Artificial_Intelligence/vibe Coding vs AI Assisted Engineering.md

 ## II.
 The Architecture of Intention

-AI-Assisted Engineering begins with a simple inversion: humans define the "why" and "what," AI executes the "how."
+AI-Assisted Engineering isn't about rejecting AI.
+It's about refusing to become its cargo.
+You define the destination and the route.
+AI just drives faster.

 **The 20% that remains human:**
 - Problem definition in clear, architectural terms